iv97n/Large-Scale-Distributed-Systems/README.md

 **Course reference**: [24953] - Large-Scale Distributed Systems.
 [Universitat Pompeu Fabra](https://www.upf.edu/)

-**Introduction**: This repository consists of a collection of practice deliveries centered around the use of Java, AWS, and Docker technologies.
+**Introduction**: This repository consists of a collection of practice deliveries centered around the use of Java, AWS, Docker, and Spark technologies.

 ## Lab 1
 - ### 1.
 Tweet Parser